WhatToBecome

 Online Ratings

-Babbel’s pricing is affordable, and if you don’t mind the lack of languages available, this service is a good place to start your language learning adventure.
-The company has an excellent overall rating of 4.6 stars on Trustpilot.
+The company has an excellent overall rating of 4.1 stars on Trustpilot.
 Reviewers point out the app’s one major downside: the deficiency of materials for less popular languages like Polish and Russian.
 At the same time, the ratings are high for popular languages like Spanish and French.

-If you ever need help, Babbel customer service offers two ways to get in touch with the team: by sending a direct message or by email.
+If you ever need help, Babbel customer service offers two ways to get in touch with the team: by sending a direct message or email.

 Desktop users can send a direct message by clicking on the Contact button in the top-right corner.
 This will open the chat window.
-The Help button on the website which you’ll find in the bottom-right corner, does the same thing.
-Mobile app users can send messages via their profile by clicking on the Help button in the Settings menu.
+The Help button on the website, which you’ll find in the bottom-right corner, does the same thing.

 Babbel Pros and Cons